 722 EXCEL (1/2 credit)

 Excel is a necessary skill for math, science and business majors in college.
 Learn beginning, intermediate and advanced excel skills in this class.
 You will learn general worksheet skills, formulas, statistical functions, mathematical functions, logical functions, financial functions, database functions, naming ranges, lookup tables, conditional formatting, templates, pivot tables, chartings, linking data, printing and filtering data.
 You will be far ahead of the game in your college classes and your future job!
-Open to grades 11-12.
+Open to grades 11 and 12.
 No prerequisite.
-Course credit goes toward the computer requirement for graduation.

 728 COMPUTER APPLICATIONS (1/2 credit)